islamhakim97/islamhakim97/README.md

 - 🔭 I’m currently working on [Baims.com](https://github.com/islamhakim97/Baims-Test-Automation)

-- 🌱 I’m currently learning and Update My Skills in Software Automation Testing.
+- 🌱 I’m currently learning and Updating My Skills in Software Automation Testing.

 - 👨‍💻 All of my projects are available at <a href="https://github.com/islamhakim97?tab=repositories" target="_blank" >My Projects</a>